robs-tech-workbench/hexapod_spiderbot_tutorials/tutorial_1_inverse_kinematics/README.md

 In this view, we can also see some of the auxiliary variables we will use to calculate θ2 and θ3.
 Specifically, Xa and Ya represent the projections of the coxa segment along the X and Y axes, respectively.
-By calculating Xa and Ya, we can determine the starting point of the femur segment, which then helps us to calculate P, the projection of Xb on the X-axis.
+By calculating Xa and Ya, we can determine the starting point of the femur segment, which then helps us to calculate P, the projection of FEMUR and TIBIA on X/Y plane.
+Xb and Yb are the horizontal and vertical distances from the end of the COXA segment to the target point (x, y) in the X/Y plane.

 Now let's move on to the side view, where we can better understand the roles of θ2, θ3, and the other variables.
 ![theta2  and 3 from the top view](media/side_view.png)
 In the side view, we can further analyze the relationship between θ2, θ3, and the leg segments, along with the auxiliary variables H, G, P, phi1, phi2, and phi3.
-First, let's look at H, G, and P. In this view, H is the length of the hypotenuse of a right-angled triangle formed by the femur and tibia segments.
+First, let's look at H, G, and P.

 G is the absolute value of the Z coordinate, representing the vertical distance between the coxa-femur joint and the target position.
-P, as mentioned earlier, is the projection of Xb on the X-axis.
+P, as mentioned earlier, is the projection of FEMUR and TIBIA on X/Y plane.
+H is the length of the hypotenuse of a right-angled triangle formed by P and G.

 Now let's discuss phi1, phi2, and phi3.
 These angles are used as intermediate steps in calculating θ2 and θ3.
-Phi1 is the angle formed by the femur, tibia, and H, while phi2 is the angle between the tibia and H.
+Phi1 is the angle formed by the femur, and H, while phi2 is the angle between the tibia and H.
-Phi3 is the angle between the horizontal plane (formed by the X and Y axes) and the vertical plane containing the tibia segment.
+Phi3 is the angle between the projection P on horizontal plane (formed by the X and Y axes) and H.

 I chose the angles phi1, phi2, and phi3 to assist in calculating the theta angles for our spider leg.
 These angles were specifically chosen because they help us break down the problem into manageable parts, using well-known trigonometric functions and rules.
 It's important to note that you can choose other angles or methods to calculate the theta angles, depending on your specific problem or the way you want to approach the inverse kinematics.
 The key is to find an approach that makes the calculations more straightforward and easier to understand.